ElevenLabs Credits, Explained: 826-915 Credits per Finished Minute

 How we checked this

-- It assumes narration pacing with a premade voice at default settings — a faster voice or denser script shifts the ratio, so treat 830–850 as a planning number, not a constant.
+- It assumes narration pacing at default settings — a faster voice or denser script shifts the ratio, so treat the range as a planning band, not a constant.

 - Plan figures come from the pricing verification done for our ElevenLabs review; check the live pricing page before purchase, since allowances change.